Open-Attestation/documentation-website/website/docs/advanced/v3/quick-start.md

 }
 ```

-You will need to replace the following values from values obtained from earlier:
+You will need to replace the following values:

 ### `openAttestationMetadata.proof.value`